kavon/swift-evolution/proposals/nnnn-actor-initializers.md

 ## Motivation

-While there is no existing specification for how actor initialization *should* work, that in itself is not the only motivation for this proposal.
+While there is no existing specification for how actor initialization and deinitialization *should* work, that in itself is not the only motivation for this proposal.
-The de facto expected behavior, as induced by the existing implementation, admits data races due to ambiguous isolation semantics.
+The de facto expected behavior, as induced by the existing implementation, is also problematic.
+In summary, the major problems are:

+  1. Initializers can exhibit data races due to ambiguous isolation semantics.
+  2. There is no explicitly provided facility to delegate from one initializer to another.
+  3. Deinitializers are prohibited from touching the actor's isolated state, significantly limiting their functionality.

+The following subsections will discuss these three high-level problems in more detail.

+### Initializer Races

 Unlike other synchronous methods of an actor, a synchronous (or "ordinary") `init` is special in that it is treated as being `nonisolated` from the outside, meaning that there is no `await` (or actor hop) required to call the `init`.
 But, an `init`'s purpose is to bootstrap an actor-instance called `self`.
 Thus, at various points within the `init`'s body, `self` is considered a fully-fledged actor instance whose members must be protected by isolation.
 The existing implementation of actor initializers does not perform this enforcement, leading to data races with the code appearing in the `init`: